JetBrains-Research/TestSpark/README.md

 <!-- Plugin description -->
 TestGenie is an external graphical IntelliJ plugin that integrates EvoSuite into the IDE.
 [EvoSuite](https://www.evosuite.org/) is a tool that automatically generates test cases with assertions for classes written in Java code.
 TestGenie makes this much easier, as it provides an intuitive modern interface for EvoSuite – so, no more CLI.

-This specific section is a source for the [plugin.xml](/src/main/resources/META-INF/plugin.xml) file which will be extracted by the [Gradle](/build.gradle.kts) during the build process.

 <!-- Plugin description end -->